PhantomAppDevelopment/socialmedia-as3/README.md

 Before you start you will require:

 * A valid cellphone number.
-Registration on the Facebook, Twitter and Google developer portals require a cellphone number where they can confirm your account by SMS.
+Registration in the Facebook, Twitter and Google developer portals require a cellphone number where they can confirm your account by SMS.
 * The Adobe AIR SDK, preferably a recent version.
 * The [AS3 Crypto](http://crypto.hurlant.com/demo/as3crypto.swc) library.

-These guides are compatible on the Apache Flex SDK, Starling Framework and pure AS3, you are free to choose the framework of your choice.
-The examples are provided for pure AS3 and are designed to be easily copied and pasted.
+These guides are compatible with the Apache Flex SDK, Starling Framework and pure AS3 in both Desktop and Mobile projects, you are free to choose the framework of your choice.
+The examples are provided for all 3 frameworks and are designed to be easily copied and pasted.

-These guides do not work on the Flash Player because it doesn't support the StageWebView API.
-If you wish to integrate social media in your Flash Player file you can do it by using their JavaScript libraries and listening to ExternalInteface events.
+These guides do not work in Flash Player projects because it doesn't support the StageWebView API.
+If you wish to integrate social media in your Flash Player file you can do it by using their JavaScript libraries and using the `ExternalInterface` API.

 ## Introduction to OAuth

-The OAuth protocol allows third party applications to interact securely with private resources without sharing the logged user credentials.
+The OAuth protocol allows third party applications to interact securely with private resources without exposing the logged user credentials.

 The standard workflow is as follows:

 1. The user wants to access some feature in your app that requires a log-in.

 2. The user is presented with a Sign-In button and presses it.

 3. A modal window appears (Pop-Up) with a web browser inside (StageWebView) where the user must enter their username and password and allow the permissions the app requested.

-  4. Once the user has successfully logged in the web browser it will be redirected to a 'Success' page that will contain a token/code.
+4. Once the user has successfully logged in, the web browser will be redirected to a 'Success' page that will contain a token/code.

-  5. The app will need to grab said code and perform an URLRequest to the server where the code will be exchanged for an Access Token.
+5. The app will need to grab said code and perform an `URLRequest` to the OAuth server where the code will be exchanged for an Access Token.

-  6. Once the app has gotten the Access Token it will be used to interact with private resources, such as fetching friends lists, user profile and more.
+  6. Once the app has gotten the Access Token it will be used to interact with private resources, such as fetching friends lists, users profiles and more.

-This workflow varies a bit on each social network, the differences will be cleared in their respective guides.
+This workflow varies a bit on each social network, the differences will be outlined in their respective guides.

 ## Glossary